-- Go For a Walk - Any time you're feeling like you lack air, see if you can get up and go for a walk.
+- Go For a Walk Anytime you feel like you lack air, see if you can get up and go for a walk.
 Many people find the lightheadedness makes them feel like they need to sit down, but walking gets the blood moving and helps your body make a bit more carbon dioxide.
 If you're feeling up for walking, try to take a walk outside for a bit.

-- Distract Your Mind - Thought plays a fairly significant role on this type of breathing.
+- Distract Your Mind Thought plays a fairly significant role in this type of breathing.
 You become so focused on how you breathe that you tend to breathe more and experience the symptoms worse.
 That's why something that can distract your thoughts may be very advantageous.
 One example is to try to call up someone you like, such as a friend or family.
-Talking on the phone tends to be very distracting mentally, so that you're not experiencing such severe symptoms.
+Talking on the phone tends to be very distracting mentally so that you're not experiencing such severe symptoms.

 That's why the most important thing you can do for your breathing is prevention, and you can prevent it by learning to control your anxiety.